 Hosted PBX System

-This is a virtual telephone exchange system designed to provide secure phone service for business using an Internet connection instead of a call server or controller.
-The provider of the VoIP service is responsible for managing the technology and maintain the equipment and hardware.
+This is a virtual telephone exchange system designed to provide secure phone service for businesses using an Internet connection instead of a call server or controller.
+The provider of the VoIP service is responsible for managing the technology and maintaining the equipment and hardware.
 All VoIP services are delivered online.

 A hosted PBX VoIP system allows the user to take advantage of a wide range of features, including IP telephony, multi-tenant infrastructure, voicemail, automated answers, faxing, and more.
 Providers of hosted PBX systems typically provide free trials, so they are common among small and medium businesses.

-For example, Zadarma’s VoIP system provides free access to premium features, including call recording, voice menu, auto-response, and more.
+For example, Zadarma’s VoIP phone system provides free access to premium features, including call recording and call transfer, voice menu (IVR), auto-response, PBX integration with CRM systems, including Zadarma’s Teamsale CRM, speech recognition, call holding and queuing and much more.

 On-Premise PBX System